Danbob81/Pokemon_Match/README.md

 - ### Implemented:
     - Game-play area which is the dominant section of the screen layout.
-    - Rules area, slightly smaller and to the side (or underneath in mobile view), with simple game instructions.
+    - Rules area, slightly smaller, with simple game instructions.
     - Image section to the opposite side of the rules section balancing out the layout.
-Only shows in desktop/laptop screen sizes.
+NOTE: Only shows in desktop/laptop screen sizes.
     - Score shows under game board.
     - Replay button.

 - ### Future features:
     - Timer - to be displayed showing time taken to play.
-    - Additional grid layout containing more cards which can be selected instead of the original.
+    - Scoreboard - to keep track of previous/other peoples scores/times

 ## Technologies used